 You can schedule a breast screening appointment without a referral from your physician or nurse practitioner by calling 1-888-592-9888.
 The PEI Breast Cancer Screening Program operates at the Queen Elizabeth and Prince County Hospital.
 Once you are a part of the screening program, you will receive a letter stating it is time to call and schedule your next appointment.

 When should my doctor or nurse practitioner order a mammogram?

-Your physician or nurse practitioner may request a diagnostic mammogram if you report findings such as a lump or nipple discharge.
+Your physician or nurse practitioner may request a diagnostic mammogram if you find a change in your breast such as a lump or nipple discharge.
 In this case, the mammography department will contact you to schedule an appointment.